TheRandomLabs/Scoop-Bucket/README.md

 * The installer and uninstaller open a webpage upon completion.

+### BlockTheSpot

+* This blocks advertisements for the latest version of Spotify.
+* BlockTheSpot depends on `spotify-latest` and should thus be installed locally.
+* This is not an executable program. `spotify-latest` will be patched automatically every time this package is installed or updated.

 ### Corsair iCUE

 * `scoop uninstall corsair-icue` should not be run as administrator until